 - A. The publications listed below form a part of this Section to the extent referenced.
-The publications are referenced to in the text by the basic designation only. - 1.
-American National Standards Institute (ANSI). - 2.
-American Society for Testing and Materials (ASTM).
+The publications are referenced in the text by the basic designation only. - B. The work and materials listed in this Section shall be provided in accordance with the standards and requirements set forth in the applicable portions of the latest editions of the referenced publications. - 1.
+American National Standards Institute (ANSI) Standards - 2.
+American Petroleum Institute (API) Specification - 3.
+American Society of Mechanical Engineers (ASME) Publications